LESSON 3: Tuning up your personal storytelling

 The exercise will help you create a picture of what facets of your life and work you already feel OK about presenting to the world - and will alert you to potential gaps.
 Filling the gaps may involve you getting into the stretch zone - but you can deal with that in easy steps.

-The graphic mirrors a well known analytical tool called the customer empathy map, which is the worksheet you can download.
+The graphic below mirrors a well known analytical tool called the customer empathy map, which is the worksheet you can download.
 For now, you are simply going to establish what storytelling materials you already have, and what you may need to collect.

 How to do the exercise